ESMValGroup/ESMValTool_Tutorial/_episodes/01-introduction.md

   - Where you want to save your output

 Exercise:
-  Find and inspect the exmaple user-config.yml file.
+  Find and inspect the example `user-config.yml` file.